 New features that have been added to the library which can be used to overcome the issues with the model

-The HDF5 library makes use of virtual file drivers to take care of the lower level I/O accesses to an HDF5 file, including an MPI-I/O file driver for performing parallel file access.
-Each of those drivers has certain consistency rules that define the outcome of accessing an HDF5 file.
-There are several scenarios that arise from parallel access to a parallel file system using the MPI-I/O file driver, but the most common cases include:
+The HDF5 library provides a set of virtual file drivers that perform the lower level I/O accesses to an HDF5 file, including an MPI-I/O file driver for performing parallel file access.
+Each of those drivers has certain consistency rules that define the outcome of accessing an HDF5 file with it.
+There are several scenarios that arise from parallel access to a parallel file system using the MPI-based file driver, but the most common cases include:

 Each process accesses its own separate file: there are no conflicts in this case, which means data written by a process is visible immediately to that process.

-All processes open the file(s) in read-only mode: all processes will read exactly what is in the file.
+All processes open the file(s) in read-only mode: all processes will read exactly what is in the file and no possibility for conflicts exists.

 Multiple processes access the same file with read-write operations: this is the scenario discussed in this document.